-The classes offered at Bishop Dwenger are set on a tiered scale based on the level of difficulty.
-Classes can be categorized on a straight, standard scale; a Tier 1 scale, which shows increased difficulty in course work as an honors-level or upper-level course; or a Tier 2 scale, which indicates an Advanced Placement, college level, or level 5 course.
-The tiered scale gives the students extra points, as seen in the grading scale chart, which is then averaged into the overall GPA.
+The classes offered at Bishop Dwenger are divided into three grading scales based on the level of difficulty.
+Straight Scale Classes include basic, academic, and elective courses.
+Tier 1 Scale courses include honors and upper-level courses.
+Tier 2 Scale courses include Advanced Placement (AP), college level, and Level 5 courses.
+The tiered scale courses are worth extra points, as seen in the grading scale chart, which is then averaged into the overall GPA.
 The current list of courses, and the tiers in which they fall, can be found in the Curriculum Guide on the school's website or Canvas.

-POWER SCHOOL:
+POWER SCHOOL